 Malaysian Open: Luke Donald insists jet-lag not to blame for poor first round in Kuala Lumpur

-Luke Donald refused to blame jet-lag on his disappointing two-over 74 in the opening round of the Malaysian Open in Kuala Lumpur.
+Luke Donald refused to blame jet-lag on his disappointing two-over 74 in the first round of the Malaysian Open

 The world No 3 flew in from Tampa Bay on Tuesday and insisted he was not concerned by the 12-hour time difference, but he was clearly out of sorts as he finished a storm-hit first day nine off the lead.

 Donald dropped three shots in his opening four holes, and he followed a birdie at the first - his 10th - with a double-bogey at the next before he birdied two of the last five to lift his hopes of making the cut.

 "Today the game was quite tough for me," Donald told European Tour Radio.
 "It's one of those courses where if you are a little bit off it can get you.